Icebane1331/CyberSecurity_MK/Homework_week_12/SubmissionFile.md

 ![pic](Images/Ryan_denied.PNG)

-- Question: What happens this time?
+- Question: What happened this time?

         Access was still denied as Ryan doesn't have admin access to this page.
 Amanda does however.